santinux/discord-update-skip/README.md

 ```

 ## Usage
-To patch your Discord configuration on Arch, you can simply run the script.
+To patch your Discord configuration, you can simply run the script.

 ```sh
 discord-update-skip